Insurance and GIS

 Employer’s Liability Insurance provides cover against claims for loss and/or damage to staff as a result of negligence by the organisers and/or the venues.

-These forms of cover will rarely need to be arranged on a temporary basis, as all venues will almost certainly have this cover available, and anyone organising an exhibition should utilise the cover already in place.
-Independent curators should inquire early on in their planning that the venues to be used have suitable third party and employer’s liability cover, which they can use.
+Independent curators should inquire early on in their planning that the exhibition venues to be used have suitable third party and employer’s liability cover, which they can use.
 If not, they should discuss with their broker the suitable course of action to take.

-In their turn, venues should bear in mind that an organiser may have a very different space and facilities, or even no exhibition area at all, and may have a very different clientele.
-It is therefore very important for the venue to assess the safety of the public in relation to the incoming exhibition, using its own criteria and its experience of visitors in its spaces.
+In turn, tour venues should bear in mind that an exhibition organiser may have a very different space and facilities, or even no exhibition area at all, and may have a very different clientele.
+It is therefore very important for the tour venue to assess the safety of the public in relation to the incoming exhibition, using its own criteria and its experience of visitors in its spaces.

 The most likely problem areas are when exhibitions are in non-gallery spaces or public thoroughfares and fire exits, or when they involve workshops, public demonstrations or interactive displays or use water, electricity and/or chemicals.
 The following examples are solutions to just a few of the more common areas of risk: